Shep-en-Isis

 Shep-en-Isis, or Schepenese, (c.
 650 BC-c.
 620/610 BC) was the daughter of Pa-es-tjenfi, a priest, and Tabes, of Thebes, Egypt.
 She was likely literate during her life.
 The identity of her husband, as well as whether she had any children, is unknown.
 Her mummified body is notable as her facial reconstruction was completed by forensic scientists in January 2022.
 She is one of the most famous mummies in Switzerland.

 Biography

 Shep-en-Isis was alive during the Twenty-sixth Dynasty.
 She was born around 650 BC and died around 620 or 610 BC, aged between 30 and 40 years old.

-She was buried in a 'family tomb', along with her father Pa-es-tjenfi, located within the temple of Pharaoh Hatshepsut, Deir el-Bahari.
+She was buried in a 'family tomb', along with her father Pa-es-tjenfi, located within the temple of Pharaoh Hatshepsut, at Deir el-Bahari.